 50 to 70 percent less water consumption

 Only the issue of color is still a bit of a problem for golf course operators.
 “Tourists usually expect green courses when they come to us in the fall or spring,” de Luca has observed.
 The high season in Veneto, as in many other regions of Italy, is from March to May and then again from September to November, when it starts to get cool in northern Europe.
 It is precisely during this phase that Bermuda grass is at least partially yellowish because it goes into a kind of hibernation.
 The playability of the grass does not change, only its appearance.
-Overseeding with the grass variety Poa Trivialis for the winter ensures a green sheen even in the colder months.
+Overseeding with the grass variety Lolium perenne (ryegrass) for the winter ensures a green sheen even in the colder months.

 So is this the next “crazy” idea for the Italian golf market?
 No idea, says the Italian with a smile.
 He relies on solid research and sustainable greenkeeping.
 The transformation towards more Bermuda grass in Italy was therefore not crazy, but a solution that has made many Italian golf courses more resilient.